Baron Dacre

-Baron Dacre is a title that has been created three times in the Peerage of England, every time by writ.
+Baron Dacre is a title that has been created three times in the Peerage of England, each time by writ.

 History

-The first creation came in 1321 when Ralph Dacre was summoned to Parliament as Lord Dacre.
+The first creation came in 1321, when Ralph Dacre was summoned to Parliament as Lord Dacre.
 He married Margaret, 2nd Baroness Multon of Gilsland, heiress of a large estate in Cumbria centred on Naworth Castle and lands in North Yorkshire around what is now Castle Howard.
 However, the status of the Multon barony is uncertain after Margaret's death in 1361.
 Lord Dacre's younger son, the third Baron, was murdered in 1375.
 He was succeeded by his younger brother, the fourth Baron.
 The latter's grandson was Thomas Dacre, the sixth Baron.

-The second creation was when Thomas's second son Ralph was summoned to Parliament as Lord Dacre (of Gilsland) in 1459 (see below).
+The second creation was when the sixth Baron's second son (Ralph Dacre) was summoned to Parliament as Lord Dacre (of Gilsland) in 1459 (see below).
 However, this new creation became extinct on his death in 1461, having been killed at the Battle of Towton and buried in the churchyard of nearby All Saints' Church, Saxton, Yorkshire, where survives his inscribed chest tomb.
+It's alleged that he was buried with his horse and the vertebrae of a horse was found extending into Dacre’s grave during the 19th century.

-The third creation was when Thomas's fifth son, Humphrey, was summoned to Parliament as Lord Dacre of Gilsland in 1482 (for more information on this creation, see below).
+The third creation was when the sixth Baron's third son (Humphrey Dacre) was summoned to Parliament as Lord Dacre (of Gilsland) in 1482 (for more information on this creation, see below).

-Thomas was succeeded by his granddaughter Joan, the seventh Baroness, the only surviving child of Lord Dacre's eldest son Sir Thomas Dacre (1410–1448).
+The sixth Baron was succeeded by his granddaughter Joan, the seventh Baroness, the only surviving child of the sixth Baron's eldest son Sir Thomas Dacre (1410–1448).
 She was the wife of Sir Richard Fiennes of Herstmonceux Castle, Sussex.
-In 1459 Richard was summoned to Parliament as Lord Dacre in right of his wife.
+Richard was summoned to Parliament in 1459 as Lord Dacre in right of his wife.